epinio/docs/src/howtos/certificate_issuers.md

 Note: This uses the Letsencrypt staging endpoint for testing.
 More information in the [cert-manager ACME docs](https://cert-manager.io/docs/configuration/acme/dns01/).

-You can then install Epinio, with the `skipCertManager` variable, and the `tlsIssuer` pointing to the new cluster issuer:
+You can then install Epinio with the `global.tlsIssuer` pointing to the new cluster issuer:

 ```
-helm install \
+helm install epinio epinio/epinio --set global.tlsIssuer=dns-staging ...(other values here)
-  --set skipCertManager=true \
-  --set tlsIssuer=dns-staging \
-  epinio-installer epinio/epinio-installer
 ```

 ### Cluster Issuer for Existing Private CA